duritong/ibox_base/README.md

 ## Setup

-* Vagrant with kvm support.
-At the moment we relay on kvm support, other virtualization technologies might be supported in the future.
+* Vagrant with virtualbox support.
+At the moment we relay on virtualbox support, as it's the easiest way to go with more advanced boxes (multiple nics, disks).
+But basic kvm support is available as well and you should always be able to run a base box with it.
 * Import the stemcell that is used to start as a basis

     # For virtualbox